8 Ways You Might Be Cheating on Your Taxes

 One thing that's different from the traditional employer-employee relationship is that you're not required to withhold federal income tax from wages paid to a household employee.
 But you can withhold income taxes if the employee requests it.
 In that case, the employee will need to give you a completed Form W-4.

-If you pay $2,200 or more during the year to a household employee ($2,100 for 2019), you are required to pay Social Security and Medicare taxes on the worker's wages.
+If you pay $2,300 or more in 2021 to a household employee ($2,200 for 2020), you're required to pay Social Security and Medicare taxes on the worker's wages.
 Your bill for this comes to 7.65% of the wages.
 The employee also owes 7.65%, which you'll need to withhold from his or her paycheck and send to the IRS (although you can choose to pay it yourself and not withhold it).

 Plus, if you pay $1,000 or more in any calendar quarter to a household employee, you also have to pay a 6% federal unemployment tax on the first $7,000 of his or her wages.
 (You may also owe state unemployment tax.)
 Any wages over $7,000 to an employee during the year aren't subject to the tax.

 You'll have to file Schedule H if you pay Social Security, Medicare or unemployment taxes, or if you withhold federal income taxes.
 You'll also have to submit a W-2 form for each household employee for whom you paid Social Security or Medicare taxes, or for whom you withheld federal income tax.